Skip to main content

 • Click Finish.

-After you restore a disk, the Hybrid Workloads agent creates a folder with the format Phoenix-${restore_job_id} and downloads the disk and configuration file in the folder.
+After you restore a disk, the Enterprise Workloads agent creates a folder with the format Phoenix-${restore_job_id} and downloads the disk and configuration file in the folder.
 If the virtual machine checkpoints produce differential or delta disks, Druva merges those delta disks with the disk that the agent downloads after the restore.

 Did this answer your question?